This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 While the Middle East is far away geographically from New Zealand, instability in one part of the world has direct impacts for us as a small trading nation in an interconnected world.

 New Zealanders care about what is happening in the world.
-There is considerable domestic interest in New Zealand’s position on the conflict in Gaza.
+There is domestic interest in New Zealand’s position on the conflict in Gaza.

 Does New Zealand consider Israel to be an occupying power?